Republican candidate for U.S. Senate in New Hampshire

 BackgroundPolitician

-Notable personal detailsJohn Edward Sununu is an American politician who represented New Hampshire in the U.S. House (1997–2003) and U.S. Senate (2003–2009).
-He earned mechanical engineering degrees at the Massachusetts Institute of Technology and later received an MBA from Harvard University.
-After leaving the Senate, he worked in the private sector and has served in roles including corporate board membership and teaching.
+Notable personal detailsJohn Edward Sununu is an American politician and engineer from New Hampshire.
+He represented New Hampshire in the U.S. House of Representatives (1997–2003) and the U.S. Senate (2003–2009).
+He earned engineering degrees from the Massachusetts Institute of Technology and an M.B.A. from Harvard Business School, and has worked in high tech, engineering, consulting, and manufacturing.

 Supports tax cuts and lower tax burdens, including votes to eliminate the estate tax and to reduce marriage-penalty and business taxes; favors limiting taxes and spending while prioritizing pro-business, free-market policies.
 Voting record and interest-group ratings indicate consistent support for tax-lowering measures.